jardel-lima/predict-link-appearances/README.md

  ## How to Use

  This API was build using FastAPI, to run it go to the `/code/api` folder and run `uvicorn main:app --reload`.

-You can use the `/docs` from the API to visualize and test all implemented endpoints
+You can use the `/docs` from the API to visualize and test all implemented endpoints.

+ You can also use the Dockerfile to build a image with the Fast API.

+ Obs: Copy the used database to `/database` folder and the model to `output/model` folders.